 - Deck Removal

-People generally don't decide to demolish their deck out of thin air; it's a decision that's reached over a period time, say once the joists begin to rot or the boards start to fray.
-Outdoor decks undergo a great deal of exposure to the elements -- solar rays, heat, cold, precipitation, and wind, among others.
+Outdoor decks undergo a great deal of exposure to the elements, from solar rays and heat to cold, precipitation, and wind, among others.
 Over time, the ends of deck boards can become splintered, soft, warped, and frayed.

 Once the air begins to warm, or snow thaws and the ice melts, your lawn and garden may look a little different than it did last fall.
 Make sure it's looking beautiful and is in peak operating condition for the warmer months by checking off these 7 things on your spring to-do list.